Staré Město (Šumperk District): Transport

-Staré Město lies on a railway line of local importance Staré Město–Hanušovice.
+Staré Město is the start of a short railway line of local importance to Hanušovice.

 Sport

 The town is equipped with a multi-purpose sports complex.

 The surrounding mountains are used for skiing.
 There are several ski resorts in the area, both with cross-country trails and with ski slopes with lifts.

 Sights

 The most important historical monuments are the Church of Saint Anne and the town hall.
 Other sights include preserved burger houses or a fountain with a statue of Neptune on the town square from the turn of the 18th and 19th centuries.

 The town hall was built in the late Renaissance style in 1619 and reconstructed after fires in 1725 and 1825.
 It has a 35 m high tower, originally with a guard function.
 Today the tower serves as an observation tower.

 The Church of Saint Anne dates from 1618.
 The 48.5 m high tower was added in 1657–1662.
 Entrance gate and both side chapels were added in the 19th century.

 A technical monument are remnants of the military fortifications from 1935–1938.
 An educational trail leads through this so-called "Staré Město Fortress Area".
 A museum is situated in the former military base, which also preserves the abandoned interwar forts.